cyberbotics/webots-doc/reference/contactproperties.md

 - The `bounce` field is the coefficient of restitution (COR) between 0 and 1.
 The coefficient of restitution (COR), or *bounciness* of an object is a fractional value representing the ratio of speeds after and before an impact.
-An object with a COR of 1 collides elastically, while an object with a COR lt 1 collides inelastically.
+An object with a COR of 1 collides elastically, while an object with a COR < 1 collides inelastically.
 For a COR = 0, the object effectively "stops" at the surface with which it collides, not bouncing at all.
 COR = (relative speed after collision) / (relative speed before collision).